-Aged care counsellors represent a vitally important support role for the elderly, as many in their twilight years have a lot to contend with, such as personal loss, illness and mental health issues like depression.
+Aged care counsellors represent a vitally important support role for the elderly.
+Many in their twilight years have a lot to contend with, such as personal loss, illness and mental health issues like depression.
 Counselling courses teach you everything that’s required - including how to spot the signs of depression in seniors.

-In order to provide counselling support to an elderly person - who may in fact, not want you to notice - you first need to know they have a problem.
-As they say, forewarned is forearmed, and when you know strictly what to look for, those signs are so much more noticeable.
+In order to provide counselling support to an elderly person - who may, in fact, not want you to notice - you first need to know they have a problem.
+As they say, forewarned is forearmed, and when you know what to look for, those signs are much more noticeable.
 So let’s take a look at a few of the symptoms.

 - Poor concentration in day-to-day activities